Free Culture (book): Piracy

-According to Lessig, ours has been but is decreasingly a free culture.
+According to Lessig, the United States has been but is decreasingly a free culture.
 Free cultures leave content open for expansion by others.
 Purportedly, this is not a new practice, but one that is increasingly challenged, mostly for economic reasons by creators and industry.
 The conflict or "war against piracy" emerges from efforts to regulate creative property in order to delimit the use of creative property without permission.
 As Lessig sees it, "the law's role is less and less to support creativity, and more and more to protect certain industries against competition."

-This new role of law is meant to protect copyright owners from 'pirates' who share their content for free, effectively 'robbing' the creator of any profit.
-Lessig acknowledges piracy is wrong and deserving of punishment, however he is concerned the concept, as it appears in the context of 'internet piracy', has been used inappropriately.
+This new role of law is meant to protect copyright owners from "pirates" who share their content for free, effectively "robbing" the creator of any profit.
+Lessig acknowledges piracy is wrong and deserving of punishment, however he is concerned the concept, as it appears in the context of "internet piracy", has been used inappropriately.
 This problematic conception follows a certain chain of reasoning: creative work has value; when an individual uses, takes or builds upon someone else's creative work they are appropriating something of value from the creator.
-If someone appropriates something of value from a creator without the creator's expressed permission, then that someone is 'pirating' the creator's work, and this is wrong.
-Rochelle Dreyfuss, an NYU Professor of Law, has termed this conception of piracy the "if value, then right" theory of creative property — namely, "if there is value, then someone must have a right to that value."
+If someone appropriates something of value from a creator without the creator's expressed permission, then that someone is "pirating" the creator's work, and this is wrong.
+Rochelle Dreyfuss, an NYU Professor of Law, has termed this conception of piracy the "if value, then right" theory of creative property – namely, "if there is value, then someone must have a right to that value."